 The female protagonists in Heinrich von Kleist’s novella Die Marquise von O… (1808) and Henrik Ibsen’s A Doll’s House (1879) are cases in point.
 The first is an unusual and intriguing little story set in Italy during the Napoleonic Wars and focuses on a beautiful, virtuous young widow, Guiliette.
 The second is set in contemporary Norway and features the virtuous young spouse of a prominent banker, Nora Helmer.
 Both female protagonists, who bracket Emma chronologically, have children like Emma.
 Unlike her, however, they are not adulterous and are socially integrated.
 Nonetheless, when their self-awareness is awakened through sudden revelations, they learn to embrace their ensuing outsider status.
 The Marquise because she is forced to, Nora because she chooses to.
 Nora opts for social unacceptability even after its ostracization is no longer mandated.
 Even though the setting of Kleist’s novella (the northern Italian town of M) and that of Ibsen’s play (the remote city of Skein), might be considered provincial, neither the novella nor the dramatization is cast as a provincial tale.

 The Marquise of O’s sense of Self as dutiful mother and daughter is radically challenged when her doctor diagnoses her indisposition as pregnancy.
-She is dumfounded.
+She is dumbfounded.
 A widow with two young children, she has known no man since the death of her husband.
 The doctor is confounded because he cannot understand why she did not recognize her condition having twice experienced it already.
 He even chides her.
 Her parents, especially her father, with whom she resides on their estate, continually press her to admit who the father is.
 They dismiss her protestations to the contrary as obstinance.
 Obviously, the Marquise is distraught.
 She also does not wish her unborn child to be born without legal protections, as was then the case.
 She resigns herself to locate the father of her child and to wed him.
 Regardless of his social status.
 The story actually begins with her announcement in newspapers requesting that the father of her child appear at a specified time and date.
 Her father is Colonel G who commanded the citadel of the town M. He ultimately banishes her from his home.
 Her brother demands that the children remain, for she is no longer a fit mother.
 The Marquise furiously fends him off and departs with her children in tow.
 Her furious defense marks a turning point in her self-perception as a legitimate and autonomous agent adapting to her fate.